husen-hn/Bitgram/README.md

 A simple android application that shows latest price of cryptocurrencies.

-This project implemented in [Persian language](https://en.wikipedia.org/wiki/Persian_language) and use [KuCoin](https://www.kucoin.com/) and [Ramzinex](https://ramzinex.com/) exchange & trading websites APIs to get the latest prices.
+This project use [KuCoin](https://www.kucoin.com/) and [Ramzinex](https://ramzinex.com/) exchange & trading websites APIs to get the latest prices.

 ## Features ☼
 * Display the latest prices in U.S. Dollar